Paid user acquisition strategy: 5 ways to become an App Store Champion

 Native ads are different from banners and interstitial ads.
 They seamlessly blend into the space you’re currently browsing in, adopting the look and feel of that environment.

-We decided to take a deeper look into different types of acquistion strategy.
+We decided to take a deeper look into different types of acquisition strategy.
 What follows is a spotlight on the best paid strategies for user acquisition campaigns.
 In mobile marketing, paid media includes opportunities like native ads, banner and interstitial ads, native app preloading, traditional adverts (think print and TV), retargeting, and working with top influencers.

 Video ads: Personalization + localization = Inspiration